 Idea: Give your active customers access to your latest products or services before anyone else and a coupon code for 50% off, valid only for the new item.
 Ask for a product review or rating after a successful purchase.

 47% will sometimes try a new product after receiving a coupon/discount offer while 23% said they "almost always" will. -ScanBuy

 Why: People are more likely to purchase a new product if it feels like an exclusive offer and they'll be able to have it before anyone else.
 This will positively impact sales, product awareness, and assuming product reviews are good, build positive brand awareness.

 Tactics: Leverage customer data to achieve the highest level of personalization for these customers.
 Be sure your new product is ready, in-stock and has all the features you say it does.
 Target people who trust your brand already so they will be excited (not apprehensive) about trying something new.

-Remember: Don't forget to ask customers for a product rating or reviews.
+Remember: Don't forget to ask customers for a product rating or review.
 Include a social sharing element to expand campaign reach.

 Idea: For customers who make regular and high-value purchases like plane tickets, reward them with 50€ coupon to be used for a hotel or tourist attraction.

 Existing customers are 50% more likely to try new products and spend 31% more than new customers. -Nielsen